ME-ICA/tedana/docs/building decision trees.rst

 n_true, n_false:
-    For decision tree (dec) functions, the number of components that were classified as true or false respectively in this decision tree step.
+    For decision tree (dec) functions, the number of components that were classified as true or false, respectively, in this decision tree step.

 calc_cross_comp_metrics:
     For calculation (calc) functions, cross component metrics that were